-In conjunction with the G20 Summit held virtually in Saudi Arabia on 21-22 November 2020, the Islamic Research and Training Institute (IRTI) of the Islamic Development Bank (IsDB) Group has launched a report on Islamic finance in Saudi Arabia.
+In conjunction with the G20 Summit held virtually in Saudi Arabia in November last year, the Islamic Research and Training Institute (IRTI) of the Islamic Development Bank (IsDB) Group has launched a report on Islamic finance in Saudi Arabia.

-The IRTI report finds that Islamic finance has a promising future in Saudi Arabia, especially considering the country’s position in the global landscape.
+The IRTI report found that Islamic finance has a promising future in Saudi Arabia, especially considering the country’s position in the global landscape.

 According to the report, by the end of 2018, assets of the Islamic finance sector in Saudi Arabia reached $879.2bn, making the kingdom the largest Islamic finance market globally in economies with dual financial systems comprising both conventional and Islamic financial sectors.

-With its vast natural and human resources, a unique position as a religious tourism centre, an advanced and resilient financial system, and visionary leadership, the Kingdom has the necessary ingredients to tap into the immense value that Islamic finance can bring to economic progress and social prosperity, the IRTI says.
+With its vast natural and human resources, a unique position as a religious tourism centre, an advanced and resilient financial system, and visionary leadership, the kingdom has the necessary ingredients to tap into the immense value that Islamic finance can bring to economic progress and social prosperity, the IRTI said.

-The report says that given the kingdom’s immense potentials and its unique comparative advantages, Saudi Arabia could become a global leader in the Islamic financial services industry particularly by capitalising on its distinctiveness in two areas:
+The report said that given the kingdom’s immense potential and its unique comparative advantages, Saudi Arabia could become a global leader in the Islamic financial services industry particularly by capitalising on its distinctiveness in two areas:

-Small and Medium Enterprises (SMEs): Mobilising resources for SMEs through sukuk, equity, crowdfunding, and venture capital, would give the Islamic finance industry an edge in innovation, diversity and economic impact.
-Since SMEs are the engine of job creation, investing in the SMEs sector is essential for sustainable economic growth.
+- SME: Mobilising resources for SMEs through sukuk, equity, crowdfunding, and venture capital, would give the Islamic finance industry an edge in innovation, diversity and economic impact.
+Since SMEs are the engine of job creation, investing in the SME sector is essential for sustainable economic growth.
+M